snolte26/Pluto/README.md

 ----------------------------------

 ## Features/Commands
-Here are some of the features and commands you can use to interact with PyJARVIS.
-There are also some small Easter eggs to find as you interact with JARVIS.
+Here are some of the features and commands you can use to interact with Pluto.
+There are also some small Easter eggs to find as you interact with Pluto.

 ### Wake Word
-To wake up PyJARVIS to take commands, say `Jarvis` and you will hear a beep when JARVIS is ready for your commands.
-If JARVIS needs some other input in order to carry out a function, such as a zip code for the weather, you will hear a beep when it is ready for your input
+To wake up Pluto to take commands, say `Pluto` and you will hear a beep when Pluto is ready for your commands.
+If Pluto needs some other input in order to carry out a function, such as a zip code for the weather, you will hear a beep when it is ready for your input

 ### Start of Day
 An option you can set up is a time to run Start-of-Day, a few functions that will run at the same time every day.
 These functions include giving the weather for the day, going over calendar events/reminders, then play music if you would like.